Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

                                   )
 ```

-Collect the best parameters and finalize the model and fit it to the test set
+Collecting the best parameters and finalize the model and fitting it to the test set.
 ```r
 best_svmRBF_params = svmRBF_tune_res %>% show_best(metric= "roc_auc")